shutsugan/ethereum-decentralized-app/README.md

 ![client-side server screenshot](../master/screenshots/client.png)

-then the address in a browser.
+then type the address in a browser.

     Local: http://localhost:3000